 Now, how long does it take you to write an industry-specific blog post with SEO keywords about a topic you have to research?

-It’s tough to know until you’ve really been in the mix, doing your thang.
+(It’s tough to know that until you’ve been doing that kind of work consistently.)

-My suggestion when virtual assistants are just beginning their business is to start with an hourly rate for a pricing structure.
+My best advice for virtual assistants who are just beginning their business is to start with an hourly rate for their pricing structure.

-That is, UNLESS you already have a specific skill that you already know how long it will take you to complete.
+The exception to this would be if you have a specific skill that you are really comfortable with and you already know how long it will take you to complete.

 HOW TO SET YOUR RATES

 Even if you start off by offering flat rate packages for your services, you should have what I call an internal hourly rate for the different projects that you do.